khushi-gupta/khushi-gupta/README.md

 ### Hey,I am Khushi.

-#### I'm a third year undergraduate student at Institute Of Engineering and Technology,Lucknow.Experimenting new technologies and messing around with things I may or may not understand ;)
+#### I'm a final year undergraduate student at Institute Of Engineering and Technology,Lucknow.Experimenting new technologies and messing around with things I may or may not understand ;)

 <!--
 **khushi-gupta/khushi-gupta** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.